What types of cases are filed in Humboldt County Small Claims Court?

 A wide variety of cases can be filed in small claims court.
 Some common types of cases are automobile accidents, property damage incidents, homeowners association disputes, landlord tenant disputes (possible over security deposits), and contractor disputes.

 Humboldt County Small Claims Court cases are heard in 2 courthouses across Humboldt County.
-The website address for Humboldt County Superior Court (which will have more information for small claims court cases) is: www.humboldt.courts.ca.gov.
-Here are the following locations where Small Claims Court cases are heard in Humboldt County:
+The website for Humboldt County Superior court is: www.humboldt.courts.ca.gov.
+Here are the locations:

 Humboldt County Courthouse